ishratumar/javascript30days-challenge/README.md

   Hi there 👋

-I created this repository in order to keep track of my progress in the JavaScript 30 Day Challenge and to commit and log what I have learned every day.
+I created this repository in order to keep track of my progress in the JavaScript 30 Day Challenge and to commit and log what I have learnet every day.

   # What is JavaScript 30 Day Challenge ? <br>
   It's a 30-day vanilla JavaScript coding challenge.
 You will build 30 unique projects in 30 days using fun and easy video tutorials.